5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 [Logger:C:\Users\kai\AppData\Local\MyApp\Log/MyApp_20170309.log(¯76546889)]
 ~~~

 In short: we have indeed a good reason to get rid of `ErrorParms` once the program has finished.
 But how? `⎕SHADOW` to the rescue!
 With `⎕SHADOW` we can declare a variable to be local from within a function.
-Mainly useful for "localyzing" names that are constructed in one way or another we can use it to make `ErrorParms` local within `StartFromCmdLine`.
+Mainly useful for localyzing names that are constructed in one way or another we can use it to make `ErrorParms` local within `StartFromCmdLine`.
 For that we add a single line:

 ~~~
 ∇ {r}←StartFromCmdLine arg;MyLogger;Config;rc;⎕TRAP